w3c/strategy/.github/ISSUE_TEMPLATE/04_chartering.md

 assignees: ''

 ---
-Please fill the template below to note a new charter or
+Please fill the template below to note a new charter or charter revision for strategy review.

 # Charter Review